pm2am/Minesweeper/README.md

   - Lose condition: Game ends if the player click on a cell containing a mine
   - Timer: Timer to track the time taken by the player
   - Restart Option: Players should be able to restart the game at any time, either from the beginning or from the current state.
-  - Players should be able to restart the game at any time, either from the beginning or from the current state.
   - Save/Load Game: The game might allow players to save their progress and resume it later.

 Nonfunctional Requirements: